Prasidh/likec4-llm/README.md

 This will:

 - Connect to the MCP server via SSE
 - Fetch the `SimplifiedFirewallView` from the LikeC4 `.c4` model
 - Analyze system relationships
 - Ask OpenAI to infer firewall rules
 - Output to:
   - `dist/FirewallRules.md`
   - `dist/firewall_rules.json`

 ---

-## 🧠 Generate LikeC4 Models from Natural Language
+## 🧠 AI-Powered Model Management

+### Generating New Models

 You can now auto-generate C4 models directly from descriptions using `generate_models.py`.

-### 🔧 Example Command:
+**Example Command:**

 ```bash
 python generate_models.py "Design a C4 model for a multi-tenant SaaS platform named 'QuantumLeap Analytics'." \